indre-idenfy/Documentation/pages/FAQ.md

 identification process e.g. printed document or a face from mobile screen, etc. In such case identification is terminated and a notification is sent with overall status as "SUSPECTED".

+- ##### What causes identification to be denied?
+There are many reasons why an identification can be denied.
+There might be various cases associated with document scanning e.g. could not locate a face in a document, could not read name/surname from the document, document is too blurry, etc. Also, there might be various cases associated with face detection and matching e.g. selfie face and document face look too different.
+Furthermore, in case LID or AML is enabled (see [Functionality configuration]() section) an identification could be denied because the document used was registered as lost or a person is in PEP sanctions list.

+- ##### When identification is considered approved?
+It is considered approved when document and face analysis both succeed.
+Document analysis: data from a document was read successfully and matched data provided when generating token.
+Face analysis: selfie face and document face both match.
+Also, in case LID or AML is enabled
+(see [Functionality configuration]() section), a person has a valid document and is not in PEP sanctions list.

 ## Identification flow FAQ's

 - ##### I see that a user has done a second identification even though the previous one was successful.
 Why is he allowed to do further identifications?